With the UK as grey and miserable as it is, it’s no wonder so many people have already booked their spring and summer beach holidays!

 Plus as a bonus, your hands and feet will smell great and it’ll help combat sweating in the holiday heat!
 It’s a win-win-win.

-At some point during a beach trip you’ll know someone who gets sunburnt.
-Or if you’re unlucky enough, it’ll be you!
+At some point during a beach trip you know someone is bound to get sunburnt.

 To help cool the burning sensation, don’t use moisturising lotions — use an aloe gel.

 Lotion will only trap the heat from a burn, prolonging the pain instead of relieving it.

 To improve upon nature’s brilliance, pop your aloe gel into the fridge.
 The cool temperature will increase the relief.

 1) Give Away Your Beach Toys at the End of the Week

 If the thought of taking £5 worth of beach toys all the way back home with you doesn’t sound appealing, why not give the toys to another family to use on your last day?

 You won’t have to lug sandy plastic back to your house, only to be stored away until next year, and you’ll also gain some good karma!

 You never know — next year instead of buying the usual bucket and spade you may be given some for free due to your kind gesture catching on.